cleiver/GoStack11-Github-Explorer/README.md

 # Github Explorer

-Simple react projet to save a list of Github repositories and list their open issues.
+Simple ReactJS project to locally save a list of Github repositories and show some stats.

 ![Main screen](screenshot_01.png "Main screen")

 ![Details page](screenshot_02.png "Details page")

+## 📋 Probable Roadmap
+- search by user
+- search by repo without the need of the username
+- save the list somewhere

-## Installing
+## 💻 Local install
 1. Clone the application

 ```